Descanonge/filefinder/docs/source/usage.rst

 follow a specific pattern.
 However, they cannot deal with advanced logic with which one might want to select the files.
 Thus, **after** being "validated" by the pattern (and its eventual fixed groups) a file can be subjected to any number of filters.
+They are three kinds of filters available:

+- basic filters
+- group filters
+- date filters

-Each filter is a function (or any other callable) with the following signature:
+A basic filter is a function has the following signature:

-.. py:function:: filter_signature(finder, filename, matches, **kwargs)
+.. py:function:: basic_filter(finder, filename, matches, **kwargs)
+    :no-index:

     :param Finder finder: The finder object.
     :param str filename: The filename to keep or discard.